FriwiDev/thesis/src/esmf/client/docs/apis/tags/SliceManagementApi.md

 n/a | api_client.ApiResponseWithoutDeserialization | When skip_deserialization is True this response is returned
 200 | [ApiResponseFor200](#slice_delete.ApiResponseFor200) | The slices were successfully deleted.
 403 | [ApiResponseFor403](#slice_delete.ApiResponseFor403) | Invalid or insufficient authentication provided.
+429 | [ApiResponseFor429](#slice_delete.ApiResponseFor429) | Please slow down.
+You may only use slice actions every couple of seconds.
 404 | [ApiResponseFor404](#slice_delete.ApiResponseFor404) | One or multiple of the slices could not be found.
 417 | [ApiResponseFor417](#slice_delete.ApiResponseFor417) | No slice ids were provided.
 421 | [ApiResponseFor421](#slice_delete.ApiResponseFor421) | Slice management is not supported by this service